byterubpay/meta/api/lightwallet_rest.md

 **base58-address**

-A standard Monero public address encoded as a string in JSON.
+A standard ByteRub public address encoded as a string in JSON.

 **output** object